 Whole Blood: Ambient: 72 hours; Refrigerated: 1 week; Frozen: 1 month

 Ratios less than 2.00 suggest APC resistance.
 This method uses factor V deficient plasma; therefore, APC resistance due to a nonfactor V mutation will not be detected.
-Extreme factor V deficiency may cause abnormal ratio.
+Extreme factor V deficiency or presence of direct oral anticoagulants (DOACs) may cause an unreliable ratio.

 If APC resistance is normal, then no further testing will be added.
 If APC resistance is low, then Factor V Leiden by PCR will be added.
 Additional charges apply.